maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 >

 ### Misc
->[!Question]- Replace all dialogue lines with the quotation representation
+>[!done]- Replace all dialogue lines with the quotation representation
 >Read line by line
 >```bash
 #!/bin/bash